-If you only have time for one ancient building in Rome, this is it.
-The Pantheon Rome guide below is my attempt to explain why a 1,900-year-old temple still makes architects go quiet and first-time visitors stand in the middle of the floor staring at the ceiling.
-Pantheon history is, for my money, the single best story in this city.
-It's about ambition, engineering that still shouldn't work, and a building that refused to die.
+If you only have time for one ancient building in Rome, make it the Pantheon.
+A 1,900-year-old temple that makes architects go quiet and first-time visitors stand in the middle of the floor staring at the ceiling.
+The story is the best one Rome tells: a building that refuses to fall down, on engineering nobody fully understands.

 How the Pantheon was built

-The Pantheon you walk into today was built by Hadrian around 125 AD, on the bones of two earlier temples that both burned down.
+Hadrian built the Pantheon you walk into today around 125 AD, on the bones of two earlier temples that burned down.
 The inscription across the portico, "M. AGRIPPA L.F.
 COS.
 TERTIUM FECIT," credits Marcus Agrippa, who put up the original in 27 BC.
-Archaeology says Hadrian rebuilt the whole thing.
-He left Agrippa's name up anyway, which is either humility or a flex, depending on your reading.
+Archaeologists are clear that Hadrian rebuilt the whole thing.
+He kept Agrippa's name up anyway, which reads as humility or a flex depending on the day.

 The dome is the reason any of us are here.
 43.3 metres across.
-It was the world's largest unreinforced concrete dome for over 1,300 years, and it still holds the record.
-No rebar.
-No steel.
-Just Roman concrete, poured with brains: heavy travertine and tufa near the base, lighter volcanic pumice up by the oculus.
-The inside is coffered with five rings of 28 recessed panels, which takes weight out of the dome and also just looks incredible.
+The world's largest unreinforced concrete dome for over 1,300 years, and it still holds the record.
+No rebar, no steel.
+Roman concrete, poured with brains: heavy travertine and tufa near the base, lighter volcanic pumice up by the oculus.
+Five rings of 28 coffered panels take weight out of the dome and pull your eye up.
 The walls at the bottom are more than 6 metres thick.
-By the time you get up to the oculus, they're down to 1.2.
+By the time you reach the oculus, they're down to 1.2.

 The oculus

-At the top of the dome, a perfectly round opening 8.7 metres across is the building's only light source.
+At the top of the dome, a round opening 8.7 metres across is the building's only light source.
 No glass, never has been.
-Rain really does fall through.
-The floor is gently convex with almost invisible drainage holes, which is why it isn't a puddle.
-On sunny days, a beam of light moves slowly across the walls like a spotlight that forgot to hurry.
-At noon on April 21, the traditional founding date of Rome, the beam lands directly on the entrance doorway.
-Whether that was intentional, nobody knows for certain, but I choose to believe it was.
-The oculus also earns its keep structurally.
-A solid dome this size would be heavier and crack more easily.
+Rain falls through.
+The floor curves a fraction with drainage holes you'd miss if you weren't looking, which is why it isn't a puddle.
+On sunny days, a beam of light tracks across the walls like a spotlight that forgot to hurry.
+At noon on April 21, the traditional founding date of Rome, the beam lands on the entrance doorway.
+Was that intentional?
+The Romans never wrote it down, but I choose to believe it.
+The oculus also earns its keep structurally: a solid dome this size would be heavier and crack at the crown.
 The hole takes the stress off the weakest point.

 Raphael's tomb and what else is inside

 There are several important tombs in the Pantheon.
-The one everyone looks for is Raphael's.
-He died in 1520, at 37, which is still devastating.
-His tomb is in the third niche on the left, marked by a Madonna sculpture by Lorenzetto.
-The Latin inscription translates roughly as: "Here lies Raphael, by whom Nature feared to be outdone while he lived, and when he died, feared she herself would die."
-I'd argue it's the most moving epitaph in Rome.
-Also buried here: two Italian kings (Vittorio Emanuele II and Umberto I) and the painter Annibale Carracci.
+The one most visitors look for is Raphael's.
+He died in 1520 at 37, which still hurts to type.
+Find his tomb in the third niche on the left, behind a Madonna sculpture by Lorenzetto.
+The Latin inscription translates as: "Here lies Raphael, by whom Nature feared to be outdone while he lived, and when he died, feared she herself would die."
+It's the most moving epitaph in Rome.
+Two Italian kings rest here too (Vittorio Emanuele II and Umberto I), along with the painter Annibale Carracci.

 See the Pantheon with a local guide